William F. Buckley Jr.: Starr Broadcasting Group

-Buckley was the chairman of Starr Broadcasting Group, a company in which he owned a 20% stake.
-Peter Starr was president of the company and his brother Michael Starr was executive vice president.
-In February 1979 the U.S. Securities and Exchange Commission accused Buckley and 10 other defendants of defrauding shareholders in Starr Broadcasting Group.
+Buckley was the chairman of Starr Broadcasting Group, a company that owned radio and TV stations throughout the U.S. in which he owned a 20% stake.
+Peter Starr was the company's president, and his brother Michael Starr was executive vice president.
+In February 1979, the US Securities and Exchange Commission accused Buckley and 10 other defendants of defrauding shareholders in Starr Broadcasting Group.
 As part of a settlement, Buckley agreed to return $1.4 million in stock and cash to shareholders in the company.
 The other defendants were ordered to contribute $360,000.
 In 1981, there was another agreement with the SEC.